barakovic/COMMIT/doc/tutorials/visualizationTool/README.md

 ```
 python /home/.../CommitOutput/ 1000
 ```
-which will launch the program.
+which will launch the program and load 1000 streamlines.

 If you have both Cylinder and Stick commit's output, the terminal will show something like this: